Organizing Your Cleaning Routine

 • Fridays: Helena and Addie

-• Saturdays: Boys’ batch 2 –> on this day they take care of it, not me.
+• Saturdays: Boys’ batch 2 –> On this day, they take care of it, not me.

-1. Clean the fridgeA clean refrigerator promises to keep food fresher, so give it a weekly clean up.
+1. Clean the fridgeA clean refrigerator promises to keep food fresher, so give it a weekly clean-up.

-1. Here is my routine.
-Before I do our groceries, I open the fridge and check everything that is in there and remove what’s old or that I know that won’t be consumed anymore.
+1. Here is my routineBefore I do our groceries, I open the fridge, check everything in there, and remove what’s old or that I know willn’t be consumed anymore.
 It’s much easier to clean the fridge when it’s already almost empty.

 When organizing your cleaning routine, you will need some products to keep everything spic and span.
 Below are some product suggestions to include on your cleaning caddy and cabinet.